Skip to main content

 "Ah… Nothing.
 How is your new room?"
 Sumati smiled.

 "His room is bigger than my old one.
-And he has all kinds of books there too.
+And he has all kinds of books there, too.
 Kakababu asked me to shift my clothes there.
 But I still study in my old room.
 Helps me concentrate better."
 She smiled.

 "And how is a regular day in the Roy Chowdhury House?"

 "I wake up before everyone.
 Kakababu taught me to.
 Then I take a bath.
 Did you know his room has a tub?
 I don't need to go to the pond.
 He gets angry if I do."
 Sumati smiled at her words.
-"Then I help Koeli didi prepare for kakababu's morning puja.
+"Then I usually help Koeli didi prepare for kakababu's morning puja.
 Usually, the bells and conch from our puja wake up the rest of the household.
 Except for Batuk.
 He sleeps like a log."
 Bondita giggled.
 "Then I help Bihari Babu with the menu for the day.
 We tell the cook.
-I help with the breakfast.
+I help with breakfast.
 The cook can't make Barrister Babu's coffee or Baba's toast."
 She shook her head.
 "I can.
-Then I prepare lunch and give Som Dada and Batuk. their tiffin, and head to school.
+Then I prepare lunch and give Som Dada and Batuk.
+Their tiffin and head to school.
 I teach children and older women.
 Barrister Babu takes our classes.
 Then, usually, he leaves for work.
 So does Baba.
 I sometimes help Kaka with accounting.
 Do my homework.
 Batuk comes home before lunch.
 After lunch, I read a novel.
 Then prepare for the sandhi puja.
 By the time that happens, I sometimes go sit with Sampoorna didi or Asha.
 After the Sandhi Puja, I serve them snacks and tea.
 Everyone comes home by then.
 Barrister Babu talks of the new cases he found interesting.
 Or I sit with Baba and sort out his medicines while he reads the news and asks my opinion.
-Som dada often makes me do his project work."
+Som Dada often makes me do his project work."
 She giggled.
 "Then we prepare dinner.
 After dinner, Barrister Babu teaches me for my matriculation examination."
 Sumati smiled.

 "You have quite a busy day."
 Bondita nodded.

 "Som Dada is getting married in a month and a half.
-Once Asha comes she will divide the work and I can study more."
+Once Asha comes, she will divide the work, and I can study more."
 Bondita smiled.

 "Has Jamai Babu gotten used to having you around?"
 Sumati had a hint of amusement in her voice.
 Bondita looked away.